qaz40520/test/README.md

 DB_USERNAME={your_db_user}
 DB_PASSWORD={your_db_user_pw}</code></pre>

-and make sure your db user can access to db
+and make sure your db user can access db